datagrains/csv_etl_pipeline/README.md

 - Example data and log files are included to demonstrate how the pipeline operates with actual inputs.
 - Example data and log files are included to demonstrate how the pipeline operates with actual inputs.

-## Technology Stack
-- **Python**: The pipeline is written in Python, in accordance with specified requirements to avoid the use of PySpark or other external frameworks.
-- **Docker**: A `Dockerfile` is included to containerise the pipeline, enabling seamless deployment and testing.
-- **Parquet**: The pipeline outputs data in the Parquet format, ensuring efficient storage and faster read times for big data analytics.

 ## How to run

 ### Running locally